LucasBarbosa88/genezys-test/README.md

 composer install

-Create a copi of .env.example: cp .env.example .env
+Create a copy of .env.example: cp .env.example .env

 To create the tables run the following command: php artisan migrate